 Let me tell you a bit more about myself and how therapy works with me.
 Please check the FAQ page for things not found here.

-My passion is helping people reach their goals through counseling & teaching.
-I want you to have the tools to reach your goals.
-I want to support you as go through your own learning curve without judgement or assignments to add to your already heavy load.
+My passion is helping people reach their goals through counseling/psychotherapy & teaching.
+I want you to have the tools and support/space to reach your goals.
+I want to support you as go through your own learning and discovery curve without judgement.

 I have been counseling and teaching people for many years, enjoying the process of looking for solutions in partnership with my clients.
 From the young adult looking to determine their career path, career professionals in non traditional careers, to the mid-life adults who want to retire yet their lives is requiring new skills or tools.
 I honor each journey as individual and personally treasure being able to walk alongside those who are reaching out for understanding and support in making changes.

 My clients find my compassionate, kind, and a good listener.
 They seem to enjoy my dry sense of humor.
 I hear that I don’t take over or judge their path.
 That I am supportive without being controlling.

 My work as a counselor/psychotherapist: I volunteer for a non profit agency in Woodburn, OR providing crisis support for people in need for the past two years.
 I previously joyfully worked for a state agency as a vocational rehabilitation counselor helping people overcome significant barriers to employment for several years.